 In a large 12-inch skillet over medium-high heat, add 2 Tbsps of butter until melted.
 Add in the shrimp (seasoned w/ salt, black pepper, and smoked paprika) and cook on both sides (about 3-4 minutes), until pink and cook through.
 Once done, remove from skillet and set aside.

-In the same skillet, add 1 Tbsp of butter and let it melt.
+In the same skillet, add 1 tablespoon of butter and let it melt.
 Add the brown sugar, rice vinegar, soy sauce, Gochujang, chicken stock, and red pepper flakes, stirring everything together until combined and the sauce thickens.
 Add in the cooked shrimp and toss until fully coated.
 Remove from heat.

 CHAR OR WARM TORTILLAS: